-25. Should our country reduce its economic dependence on the following actors?
-Case of EU countries, there is a comparatively stronger segment of the population that is skeptical of economic alignment with the EU.
+Across the full regional sample, 33% of respondents stated that their country should reduce its economic dependence on the EU, while 59% consider the economic relations should remain.
+Serbia and Ukraine exhibit the highest proportions of respondents advocating for reduced economic dependence on the EU, with 42% and 43% respectively.
+Moldova also follows closely at 40%, which suggests that in these countries, there is a comparatively stronger segment of the population that is skeptical of economic alignment with the EU.
 Conversely, in Albania (23%) and Montenegro (25%), the desire to reduce economic dependence on the EU is much lower.
 Bosnia and Herzegovina (38%) and North Macedonia (29%) occupy more moderate positions.
 Kosovo's share of 28% who are in favor of reducing economic dependence on the EU is slightly below the total sample results and likely signals continued optimism about deepening ties with the European Union.
 Georgia (28%) falls into a similar category.
 Importantly, the share of respondents who do not support reducing dependence is higher at 59% across the region.
 In every single country surveyed, a majority of respondents rejected the idea that their nation should limit its economic ties with the European Union.
 Albania stands out with the highest level of support for continued economic integration (73%), followed closely by Kosovo (68%) and North Macedonia (61%).